 1st Prize: $100….
 2nd Prize: $50….
 Third Prize:…. $25

 Up to 4,000 words.
 One story per entry.
 I am looking for well-crafted stories that are original and compelling.
 The story must demonstrate a mastery of and love for the English language.
 It must move, not wallow.
 The characters need to be vivid, the dialogue convincing.
 Above all, something must happen.
 This need not be a grand event, but some change must take place: an event, a revelation, or perhaps an insight.
 Please do not submit your story until you have polished and revised it multiple times.
 A great short story changes the reader.
 I look forward to being changed.

-MARY MACKEY (Berkeley/Sacramento, CA) Her published works consist of thirteen novels, including The Year the Horses Came, The Notorious Mrs. Winston, and The Widow's War (San Francisco Chronicle bestseller); and five books of poetry including Breaking the Fever.
-They have sold over a million and a half copies and been translated into twelve foreign languages including Japanese, Hebrew, and Finnish.
-Four times her poetry has been featured on Garrison Keeler's Writer's Almanac.
-A screenwriter as well as a novelist, she has sold feature scripts to Warner Brothers as well as to various independent film companies.
+MARY MACKEY (Berkeley/Sacramento, CA) Her published works consist of fourteen novels, including The Village of Bones, The Year the Horses Came, and The Widow’s War (San Francisco Chronicle bestseller); and seven books of poetry including Sugar Zone, which won the 2012 PEN Oakland Josephine Miles Award for Literary Excellence.
+Mackey’s books have sold over a million and a half copies and been translated into twelve foreign languages including Japanese, Hebrew, Russian, and Finnish.
+Four times her poetry has been featured on Garrison Keillor’s Writer’s Almanac.
+A screenwriter as well as a novelist and part of the Mackey/DePalma script writing team, she has sold feature scripts to Warner Brothers as well as to various independent film companies.
 She occasionally writes comedy under the pen name Kate Clemens.